sadimanna/simclr_pytorch/README.md

-# simclr_pytorch
+# Implementation of SimCLR in PyTorch

-Implementation of SimCLR in PyTorch
+The whole code has been implemented in Jupyter Notebook.